26 Different Types of Moths in Arizona

 The American Dun-bar Moth (Cosmosoma myrodora) is also included in the list of the types of moths in Arizona.

-It belongs to the family Notodontidae and is one of the most spectacularly colored moths in this family.
+It belongs to the family Notodontidae and is one of the most spectacularly colored moths.

 Native to deciduous hardwood forests from Texas to Florida, it has been reported as far north as Illinois and New York.